Part 7: Customize Analysis with Analysis Workbench

 3. Select Tracking_Station () in the Object list.

-5. Enter Optimal_Tracking_Times in the Name: field.
+5. Type Optimal_Tracking_Times in the Name: field.

-Define the Interval List Type
+Defining the Interval List Type

 Create a Merged Interval List.
 Merged Interval Lists are intervals merged from multiple Interval or Interval List Time Components using a merge operation.